Phinehas-1/basic-calculator-app/README.md

 # Basic Calculator

-**I wrote this app to demonstrate to myself some of the foundational concept of the `ReactJs` framework**
+**I wrote this app to demonstrate to myself some of the foundational concepts of the `ReactJs` framework**

 ## Technology Used
 `ReactJs`